 Chord Buddy Learning Curriculum (DVD / Book)

-The DVD is an addition to the lesson plan and provides a more interactive setting where Travis explains certain concept and tricks to using Chord Buddy.
+The DVD is an addition to the lesson plan and provides a more interactive setting where Travis explains certain concepts and tricks to using Chord Buddy.
 In total, the DVD is about 54 minutes long and contains 17 chapters.
+It’s pretty short and you’ll likely work through all the concepts fairly fast.

 Chord Buddy Songbook